 - Won’t lose valuable assets.
 A DMP can help you avoid liquidating assets, such as your home or car, to pay off your debt.

 - Less severe impact to your credit score.
 While a DMP will be noted in your credit report, the notation is less severe than other solutions.
 Bankruptcy, debt settlement and consumer proposals will all cause more severe credit damage.
 The negative items also remain on your credit report for longer.

 - Additional support.
 During your enrollment, you get free access to a range of financial literacy resources that help you build better financial habits.
 You can also call the credit counselling team for questions and one-on-one coaching.

 - Shorter repayment period.
 A DMP ensures you pay off your debt in 60 payments or less.
 You’ll be debt free within five years or less.

 - No public record.
 Both consumer proposals and bankruptcy create public record of the event.
 With a DMP, only you and your creditors will know of your financial situation.

 - Reduced or eliminated interest and fees.
 When you enroll, your creditors agree to reduce or eliminate interest charges and stop future penalties and fees.

 - Eliminate your credit card debt.
 Credit card debt can be extremely difficult to pay off on your own.
 This program will give you back your financial control.
 Then you can decide if you want to continue living credit-free or start using credit in a financially healthy way.

 Disadvantages of debt management plans

 - Third-party assistance appears on your credit report.
 A DMP will be noted on your credit report during your enrollment.
-It will also be noted for two years after you graduate from the program or six years after you start – whichever is first.
-This may impact your ability to get new credit.
+It will also be noted for two years after you graduate from the program.
+This may impact your ability to get new credit during that time.